denevell/Natch-Android/README.md

 * Test memory consumption
 * Test can see author / date
+* Test can register from not logged in popup
 * Test back indicator on posts page
 * Test long click on first item in list thread listview
 * See if I can tests gcm notifications